 We have gone to great lengths to personally research our tours and to

-meet with our 100% locally owned suppliers.
-We have built up strong
+meet with our locally owned and operated suppliers.
+We have built up

-relationships with these operators who we prefer to call ‘colleagues’.
+strong relationships with these operators who we prefer to call

-We believe that our continued success is dependent on this close
+‘colleagues’.
+We believe that our continued success is dependent on